Chenxue3/pregnancy-app/docs/source/pregnancy_app/03_model_control.rst

 1. Vessel Models
 ---------------

-You can see there are two buttons:
+You can see there are three buttons:

 - Arterial Tree
 - Venous Tree
+- Combined Trees

 Click the button to load the different models.
-The model will be loaded in the center of the app accordingly.
+The model will be loaded in the center of the app accordingly, the Combined Trees is the combination of arterial and venous trees.

-2. Pressure Scale
+2. Color Mapping
 ----------------

-Under the model, there is a pressure scale, which is used to show the color mapping of the pressure.
+Under the model, there is a color mapping scale, which is used to show the color mapping of the pressure or flux.
+When click the "Pressure", the color mapping will be the pressure, when click the "Flux", the color mapping will be the flux.
+The default means that the color of the arterial vessels is red, and the color of the venous vessels is blue.

 3. Condition Control
 -------------------